 - First research says there is comparable weight-loss to gastric bypass surgery.

-- Does not cut or permanently remove the stomach.
+- Gastric Sleeve Plication does not cut or permanently remove the stomach.

 Gastric Sleeve Plication Candidacy